Peugeot 508 SW Estate (2018 - ) review

 What's the interior like?

 The 508 SW's interior is largely lifted straight from the hatchback, which means a similarly contemporary and eye-catching design.
-There's a 12.3-inch, configurable digital instrument cluster in place of traditional dials, and an 8.0 or 10.0-inch touchscreen in the dashboard (depending on trim).
-It certainly looks very swish and futuristic, but it’s also pretty intuitive to use, thanks to shortcut buttons under the screen.
-However, the buttons are quite hard to see from the driver's seat, so get used to leaning forward to look at the emblems until you've memorised which one is which.
+That means a 12.3-inch, fully configurable digital instrument cluster and an 8.0-inch touch-screen in the dashboard.
+This can be found on even base-level Active models, but step one grade up, to Allure, and the centre screen enlarges to a 10.0-inch HD item.
+Not only does this arrangement look really stylish and futuristic, it all works intuitively thanks to ‘piano key’ shortcut buttons on the centre stack.
+However, they buttons are quite hard to see from the driver's seat, so get used to leaning forward to look at the emblems until you've memorised which one is which.

-There are a couple of minor complaints: the crooked shift lever for the automatic gearbox isn’t the nicest thing to operate, and the stalk for the 508’s cruise control is completely obscured by the steering wheel, so you have to be totally familiar with what the buttons do before setting off.
-In addition, the small steering wheel, which is mounted below the instrument panel, may mean that you have to choose between having the wheel at your preferred height, or being able to see the screen properly, as we found it very difficult to have both.
-Build quality is good, although not the best available.
-Rivals like Volkswagen’s Passat Estate, Skoda’s Superb Estate and Audi’s A4 Avant all feel posher and more robust.
+There are a couple of other minor complaints, too: the ‘crooked’ shift lever for the automatic gearbox isn’t the nicest thing to operate, and the stalk for the 508’s cruise control is completely obscured by the steering wheel, so you have to be totally familiar with what the buttons do before setting off.
+In addition, the small steering wheel, which is mounted below the instrument panel, may mean that you have to choose between having the wheel at your preferred height, or being able to see the screen properly, as we found it impossible to have both.

 How practical is it?